-- Provide two letters of reference–one from a person who knows the candidate well and one from candidate’s sponsoring EMS department.
+- Provide two letters of reference – one from a person who knows the candidate personally and one professionally.

-- Attend a personal interview with the Program Medical Director, Program Director, and the Program Coordinator.
+- Attend a personal interview with Program Directors, Program Coordinators, and the Lead Instructor.
 This committee will have the final approval for admission to the course.
 Final approval will be based collectively on results of testing, satisfying requirements, and the decision of this committee’s evaluation of the candidate.

 Approval & Accreditation